uw-drupal/uwdug/README.md

     git pull --rebase

+That command will preserve a `RewriteBase` directive and Shibboleth-related directives that break local development, but must remain in place on production.
 If submodules have been updated, run the following command to checkout the correct subproject commits:

     git submodule update